 No study is without its limitations.
 Here are three for this work:

-- First, all lower bounds are of a worst-case nature: a problem is deemed impossible if there exists a graph for which it cannot be solved.
+- First, all lower bounds are of a worst-case nature and concern specific adversarial inputs: a problem is deemed impossible if there exists a graph for which it cannot be solved.
 The discovery of non worst-case depth-vs-width bounds remains an open problem.